coin-or/pulp/doc/source/guides/how_to_export_models.rst

 How to export models in PuLP
 ======================================

-Warning!
-This is experimental.
-Use at your own risk.
-And write an issue if you see anything weird.

 Exporting a model can be useful when the building time takes too long or when the model needs to be passed to another computer to solve.
-Or many other reasons.
+Or many other reason.
 PuLP offers a way to export a model into a dictionary of a json file.
 The json file saves enough data to be able to rebuild a new model on reading it.

 Considerations